-From previous feedback, we have found that completing the formative Competency Assessment can bring up some questions for Preceptors.
-To assist you with any questions you may have and support you in providing learning opportunities for your students, our Practice Educators will hold Competency Assessment Clinics after the formative Competency Assessment has closed.
+Completing the formative Competency Assessment can bring up questions for Preceptors.
+To assist you with any questions you may have and support you in providing learning opportunities for your students, the Practice Educators will hold Competency Assessment Clinics after the formative Competency Assessment has closed.

-Future of pharmaclE
+Future of PharmaclE